Stella Maris Monastery: Current building (1836)

 The current church and monastery, built under the orders of Brother Cassini of the Order, was opened in 1836.
 Three years later Pope Gregory XVI bestowed the title of Minor Basilica on the sanctuary, and it is now known as "Stella Maris", meaning Star of the Sea.
-For much of the 20th century it was occupied by the military, first the British, and later the Israelis, but at the end of their lease it was handed back to the Order.

 Description

 Monastery

 The monastery serves as a centre of Carmelite spirituality throughout the world.
 The symbol of the Order is mounted right above the entrance door.
 During the erection of the church, friars were assaulted by their neighbors and had to defend their property and the church guests.
 As a result, the monastery's ground floor is built out of thick walls with few and small openings covered by bars.

 Main church

 The monastery's main church resembles the shape of a cross.
 Its dome is decorated by colorful paintings based on motifs from both the Old and New Testament: Elijah rising to heaven, David stringing his harp, the prophet Isaiah, the Holy Family and the Four Evangelists.
 Latin inscriptions of biblical verses are written around the dome.

 The altar stands on an elevated platform situated above a small cave associated with Elijah.
 The cave can be reached from the nave by descending a few steps and holds a stone altar with a small statue of Prophet Elijah.
 The altar above the cave is dominated by a statue of the Virgin Mary carrying Jesus in her lap and holding the Scapular in her right hand, known as Our Lady of the Scapular.
 The Blessed Virgin Mary is the patroness of the Carmelites, and as such is known as "Our Lady of Mount Carmel".

 New embossments dedicated to Carmelite figures are hoisted on all four corners of the central hall.
 On the western wall of the church is a large organ that is played during religious ceremonies and at special church music concerts.